afneville/docs/src/vcs/rebase.md

 title: Git Rebase
 ---

+Rebasing is an alternative to merging branches, as seen in [Local Git Branches](./branches.md).

+## Rebase onto main

 It's possible to rebase a topic branch onto a main branch.
 Initialise a new git project, create a commit and a new branch.